phoenixvc/cognitive-mesh/docs/prds/08-cognitive-frameworks/cognitive-sandwich-backend-architecture.md

 **Persona: Knowledge Worker**

 - As a knowledge worker, I want to request a tailored cognitive process (e.g., 5 phases, certain preconditions), so that my decision workflow meets organizational and regulatory needs.
-- As a knowledge worker, I want to pause or step back on any phase if an error is found, so that my critical thinking leads, not the system’s momentum.
+- As a knowledge worker, I want to pause or step back on any phase if an error is found, so that my critical thinking leads, not the system's momentum.
 - As a knowledge worker, I want clear feedback if preconditions or validations are missing, so I can resolve issues before moving forward.

 **Persona: Application Admin**